keepthrifty/keepthrifty.github.io/_posts/2017/2017-10-31-mini-retirement-vision.md

 ---

-_"I mean, if you can make that work financially, that sounds amazing."_ We've heard this countless times since starting to talk about [my one-year mini-retirement]({% post_url 2017/2017-07-11-one-year-mini-retirement %}).
-The response implies that we must be in some special category of people - that mini-retirement is reserved only for a select few.
-But we're not that special and the formula for creating a mini-retirement is pretty simple.
+"I mean, _if you can make that work_, it sounds amazing."
+I can't count the number of times I've heard this since revealing [my one-year mini-retirement]({% post_url 2017/2017-07-11-one-year-mini-retirement %}).
+It pains me to hear it because of the assumption of the person saying it that achieving a mini-retirement isn't possible for them.
+But we know that __they can__.
+The formula for getting to a mini-retirement is simpler than you might think.

 Here it is: